tenbonks/gravBALL/README.md

 # Deployment

-The deployment of this site was acheived with "Github Pages", the process I took to acheive this was as follows.
+The deployment of this site was acheived with "Github Pages", the process I took to acheive this as follows.

 * I logged into Github, and created a repository, named gravBALL-game-component.
 - I pushed the initial commit, and kept commiting and pushing when any minor, or major change had been made that I was happy with.